-Being a blue-collar ruffian from the mid-west and having no shortage of pride and ego, I never wanted to face the reality that problems or obstacles I was encountering couldn’t be overcome simply through willpower.
-I thought only a weak-minded person asked for help and I was still in control and would eventually figure things out.
+I come from a blue-collar ruffian background from the mid-west with no shortage of pride and ego.
+As a result, I never understood that obstacles couldn’t be overcome through willpower alone.
+I thought only a weak-minded person would be asking for help.
 Men didn’t share their feelings, they saddled up, went to work and went about their business.
-This thought process kept me in the addictive cycle for over a decade as I hit rock bottom after rock bottom trying to figure things out on my own until eventually all hope was lost.
-I was beaten into submission by my own doing and the only way out was to surrender and admit I couldn’t do it on my own.
+This thought process kept me in the addictive cycle for over a decade.
+I hit rock bottom after rock bottom trying to figure things out on my own.
+Eventually all hope was lost.
+I was beaten into submission by my own doing and the only way out was to surrender.

-Asking for help was one of the hardest things I ever had to do in my life.
-As I sat in my shame and guilt, I feared how others would view me from then on, like there would always be a stigma about me that I was lesser of a man.
-What I found through walking in the halls of recovery was this was nothing more than a false perception and it takes bravery and courage to admit you’re powerless over drugs and/or alcohol.
-That was the first step in my search for peace of mind and discovering what true character was all about.
+Asking for help was extremely difficult.
+As I sat in my shame and guilt, I feared how others would view me from then on.
+Would there always be a stigma about me that I was lesser of a man?
+What I found through walking in the halls of recovery was this was nothing more than a false perception.
+It takes bravery and courage to admit you’re powerless over drugs and/or alcohol.
+However, that was the first step in my search for peace of mind and discovering what true character was all about.

 This entire process was only made possible by humbling myself and by becoming willing to do whatever it took to find a better way of life.
 I also found that the people who truly cared about me were supportive in my decision to seek help.
 Looking back on where I was and where I am now, I’m forever grateful for the people who helped me along the way rediscover who I am as a person.
-I have a higher power now and a spiritual purpose for being alive and this was all made possible by letting down my guard, surrendering, and admitting I needed help.
+I have a higher power now and a spiritual purpose for being alive.
+Furthermore, this was all made possible by surrendering and asking for help.

 By Keelan Deuth